DavidSamuelssonNI/Veristand_python_demos/README.md

 # Veristand_python_demos

 ## Rewritten Python Demos from "NI Veristand .NET API".
-Written for Veristand 2020 but could be rewritten to work with other Veristand Versions.
+Written for Veristand 2020 but could be rewritten to work with other Veristand Versions (Using Pythonnet).

 ### **Deploy.py** - Example code to deploy a project in Veristand, using the built-in Engine demo.